pedrolpena/salinometer/README.md

 # salinometer
-A clone of the OSIL salinometer software written in java This does not fully work yet.
+A platform independent clone of the OSIL salinometer software written in java.
+So far it runs on Windows Linux and Mac.
+This does not fully work yet and still needs work.